isabella232/net-two-factor-auth/readme.md

 ```

 ## Generating a random code
-In this scenario, since it doesnt really matter that it's totaly random and I dont care about threads, I am just going to use a static Random (if you are interested in using a safer thread safe random in .net, there many examples and one is [here](http://csharpindepth.com/Articles/Chapter12/Random.aspx))
+In this scenario, since it doesn’t really matter that it's totally random and I don’t care about threads, I am just going to use a static Random (if you are interested in using a safer thread safe random in .net, there many examples and one is [here](http://csharpindepth.com/Articles/Chapter12/Random.aspx))

 In **OTPController** add below declaration in the top of you class: